 Medical therapists and assistants

-3. Vocational training/certificate.
+3. Vocational education/certificate.
 Medical assisting careers include surgical technologists and nursing aides and orderlies and attendants.
 Therapist careers include massage therapists.
-Surgical technology jobs require nine to 24 month vocational training programs.
-The most common training for nursing aides is through a certified nursing assistant, or CNA program, which can last from six to 12 weeks.
+Surgical technology jobs require nine to 24 month vocational education programs.
+The most common type of schooling for nursing aides is through a certified nursing assistant, or CNA program, which can last from six to 12 weeks.